-The New York Times bestselling author of Not the Killing Type is back in Booktown with another page-turning mystery.
-Bookstore owner Tricia Miles and her sister, Angelica, must put their problems on the shelf to catch a killer who turns a bookcase into a murder weapon…
+New York Times bestselling author Lorna Barrett is back in town—Booktown, that is—with another page-turning mystery.
+This time bookstore owner Tricia Miles and her sister, Angelica, put their own problems on the shelf to catch a killer who turns a bookcase into a murder weapon…

-After cranky Chamber of Commerce receptionist Betsy Dittmeyer is crushed by a fallen bookcase, the next item to be read is her will, which is packed with surprises.
-It seems Betsy was hiding volumes of secrets behind her perpetual frown—one of which might have been a motive for murder.
+Cranky Chamber of Commerce receptionist Betsy Dittmeyer is done reading people the riot act.
+After she’s crushed by a fallen bookcase, the next item to be read is her last will and testament—which is packed with surprises.
+It soon comes to light that Betsy was hiding volumes of dark secrets behind that perpetual frown of hers—and one of them just might have been a motive for murder.

-While Tricia tries to help Angelica—the newly elected Chamber of Commerce president—solve the mystery, she discovers a hidden chapter in her own family history.
-And with her ex-husband and the chief of police vying for her affections, it’s doubly hard to focus on who buried Betsy in a tomb of tomes.
+While Tricia tries to help Angelica—the newly elected Chamber of Commerce president and Betsy’s boss—solve the mystery, she discovers a hidden chapter in her own family history that rocks her to her very core.
+And with her ex-husband and the chief of police vying for her affections, it’s doubly hard to focus on who might have buried Betsy in a tomb of tomes.

-But Tricia and Angelica will need to watch their step carefully to make sure the killer doesn’t catch them between the stacks.
+But as Tricia and Angelica try to read between the lines, they need to watch their step…and make sure the killer doesn’t catch them between the stacks.